OWASP Top 10 and Snort Rule Creation

 The second Injection I want to bring up is a variant of SQL Injection known as Blind SQL Injection.
 Besides the changes in msg, SID, rev, and URL, the rules are the same.

 Blind SQL Injection has 2 different methods.
-One is the Boolean method which we can see in DVWA after inputting a ID that exists, the server will let us know.
+One is the Boolean method, which we can see in DVWA: after entering an existing ID, the server will let us know.
 This is our TRUE.

 When inputting something that doesn’t exist, it’ll tell us that it’s missing.
 This is our FALSE.

-The second is the sleep method, you would usually see this when the website doesn’t give you any error.
-In the picture above, at the bottom left corner, I use a sleep command.
-The injection was successful if we told the website to sleep 5 seconds in our query.
+The second is the sleep method, which you would usually see when the website doesn’t return an error.
+In the picture above, in the bottom left corner, I use a sleep command.
+The injection was successful if we told the website to sleep for 5 seconds in our query.
 If the response time isn’t long, the injection isn’t successful.

-I won’t dive deep into this one as the mitigations and examples are the same as the normal injections.
-These two methods are usually automated using SQL Map or your own script.
+I won’t dive deep into this one, as the mitigations and examples are the same as the normal injections.
+These two methods are usually automated with SQL Map or a custom script.

-Another great resource to learn Web Security and a chance to practice your scripting is NATAS by OverTheWire.
+Another great resource for learning Web Security and practicing your scripting is NATS by OverTheWire.
 Here’s a little script of mine and its output that is related to a blind SQL injection.
-Here I was abusing the boolean method to find out which characters were present in the password for the next room, then slowly put a string together revealing the full password.
+Here I was abusing the boolean method to find out which characters were present in the password for the next room, then slowly put a string together, revealing the full password.

 Below is the rule to help detect blind SQL Injections.
 Again, it’s the same as the normal SQL Injection.